kevintuhumury/dashing-fitbit-leaderboard/README.md

 Fitbit Leaderboard widget for [Dashing](http://shopify.github.com/dashing), which uses the [Fitgem](https://github.com/whazzmaster/fitgem) gem to retrieve information from the [Fitbit API](https://dev.fitbit.com/).
 It displays the leaderboard of you and your friends.
 It calculates the top 5 (or less if you don't have more than 5 contacts in your list) of the past 7 days including today, so the ranking changes constantly.

 An example of the widget can be viewed [below](https://github.com/kevintuhumury/dashing-fitbit-leaderboard#preview).
-If you want show your own statistics, you might want to checkout the [Fitbit widget](https://github.com/kevintuhumury/dashing-fitbit).
+If you want show your own statistics, you might want to checkout the [Fitbit](https://github.com/kevintuhumury/dashing-fitbit) widget.

 ## Dependencies

-[Fitgem](https://github.com/whazzmaster/fitgem) is a dependency of the Fitbit widget.
+[Fitgem](https://github.com/whazzmaster/fitgem) is a dependency of the Fitbit Leaderboard widget.
 So, add `fitgem` to the Gemfile of your Dashing dashboard:

 ```ruby
 gem "fitgem"